bugsnag/bugsnag-java/README.md

 ###setBeforeNotify

-Sets the callback in which to invoke directly before the notifier sends the error to the specified endpoint (ie. Bugsnag.com).
+Adds a callback, in which to invoke directly before the notifier sends the error to the specified endpoint (ie. Bugsnag.com).
 This callback has full read/write access to the error object, so it has the opportunity to prevent the error from being sent all together.